facebookHow Much CPF Do I Need To Retire When I Turn 55?

 ā—

-I recently looked through my parent’s finances as part of their year-end finances review.
+I recently reviewed my parent’s finances as part of their year-end finances review.

 This led us to look through the CPF Retirement Schemes.